Travel & conservation company, since 1991

 © Andre Botha

-The scene of the crime was properly cleaned up and sterilised to prevent further poisoning of birds and other wildlife.
-All remains of the killed birds and poisoned carcasses and baits that were found were incinerated.
+The crime scene was properly cleaned up and sterilised to prevent further poisoning of birds and other wildlife.
+All remains of the killed birds, poisoned carcasses, and found baits were incinerated.
 The Limpopo Department of Environment and Tourism apparently visited the scene briefly on Wednesday afternoon, but it is unsure whether a formal investigation was launched or a docket opened in this regard.

 burning vultures